Maui’s Smoldering Multiple Myeloma Story

-Do you have any advice on self-advocacy
+Do you have any advice on self-advocacy?

 You have to stand up for yourself.
 You have to ask questions.
 Ask the same question until a doctor gives you the answer you feel comfortable with.

 Research.
 You knew nothing at the beginning of this.
 The information I got was very grim.
 Now I’ve researched and know a lot more about what I’m going through.
-Any time I see something new or have a new question comes up, I make a note of it and bring it to my doctor.
+Any time I see something new or have a new question come up, I make a note of it and bring it to my doctor.

 Finding your community

-What got you into taking a more holistic approach
+What got you into taking a more holistic approach?

 I stopped taking a lot of crappy medicine.
 I started incorporating CBD oil into my regimen.
 I take turmeric and blackseed oil.
 I take some supplements.
 I take some Advil for the inflammation in my eyes, but that’s about it.